 Rewarm individual slices in a 350F (180C) for about 15 minutes.
 Serve with ice cream and your favorite caramel sauce.
 Store apple pie covered, at room temperature for up to two days.
 It's best rewarmed as it refreshes the pastry and makes it crisp again.
 Otherwise the pastry will soften as it sets.

+*Bourbon/Whiskey or Leave Out?
+Opt to use what best fits your diet/needs whether a traditional bourbon/whiskey or a sorghum based whiskey, you can leave it out or sub in apple cider (nonalcoholic) or apple juice.
+Conflicting information remains regarding distilled spirits being okay to consume for some gluten free individuals, but may not be okay for all.
 What Type of Pie Plate to Use: I use glass, mostly, and for this recipe I prefer it so I can keep an eye on the crust.
 However, a note of caution about putting a pie in a glass pan just pulled from the freezer on a preheated pan for baking.
 After making this recipe and others using this technique, I had a fleeting thought about thermal shock and the possibility of a glass pie pan cracking.
 I've not had this happen in a Pyrex glass pan, but it is something to be aware of.
 Use a metal pie plate if this is of concern.
 What Apples to Choose: Choose a mix of firm, tart and sweet apples such as Cortland, Granny Smith, Honey Crisp, Gravenstein, Cameo, Jonagolds or Pink Lady.
 These varieties tend to hold their structure well in Apple Pie.
 Using a mix of at least three different types of apples yields flavor interest, texture variety and a lovely fragrance.
 For this pie, I use Granny Smith, Gravenstein and apples from my neighbor's tree, an heirloom variety of Golden Delicious.
 A Note on Freezing: I've frozen individual slices of this pie after baking and completely cooling.
 Store in a lidded container for up to two weeks.
 Thaw at room temperature and reheat in a 350F oven for about 10-15 minutes.About Oven Temperature Variations: I enthusiastically recommend an oven thermometer!I’ve baked in commercial bakery and home ovens, old, lightly used and brand new ovens – they all have their own personalities with temperature variations and fluctuations.
 Knowing the temperature of your oven is important for the best outcome, especially when it comes to baking.
 I keep a close eye on my oven thermometers (I use two just to be sure) when testing/making recipes for the blog so that I am as accurate as possible with including the proper baking temperatures/time in my recipes.